 Performing and documenting walkthroughs

-ISA 315.A175 describes walkthroughs as a procedure where you trace a transaction from origination through to its reflection in the financial statements.
+ISA 315 .A175 describes walkthroughs as a procedure where you trace a transaction from origination through to its reflection in the financial statements.
 The walkthrough confirms that your understanding of the control is accurate and that the control is implemented (meaning it exists and the client is using it).

 A walkthrough is not a test of operating effectiveness.
 It’s a confirmation that the control works as described.
 ISA 330.8 governs tests of operating effectiveness, which is a separate decision you make later.
+The walkthrough sits in the risk assessment phase under ISA 315 .
+The ciferi glossary entry on tests of controls covers the distinction between walkthroughs and operating effectiveness testing in more detail.

 For each relevant control, select one transaction and trace it through the entire process.
 Document what you observed at each point where a control is applied.
 Record the specific document or record you inspected (invoice number, date, amount, approval signature).
 Note any deviation from the described control.
 If the control description says the finance manager signs the reconciliation but the walkthrough shows the assistant accountant signed it for three of the last six months, that’s a finding that affects your risk assessment.

 The selection of the walkthrough transaction matters more than most teams realise.
-ISA 315.A175 doesn’t prescribe how to select it, but the transaction should be typical of the population the control addresses.
+ISA 315 .A175 doesn’t prescribe how to select it, but the transaction should be typical of the population the control addresses.
 Selecting a low-value, straightforward transaction when the control’s purpose is to catch misstatements in large, complex transactions produces a walkthrough that doesn’t confirm the control’s relevance.
 Pick a transaction that actually tests whether the control operates at the level of complexity and value where misstatements would matter.

 The documentation should be granular enough that a reviewer can follow your walkthrough without asking you to explain it.
 Record the transaction you selected (with identifying details), the date of your walkthrough, and what you saw at each control point.
-A walkthrough note that says “confirmed control operating” without specifying what you inspected or which transaction you traced doesn’t satisfy ISA 315.A175.
+A walkthrough note that says “confirmed control operating” without specifying what you inspected or which transaction you traced doesn’t satisfy ISA 315 .A175.

 Keep your walkthrough documentation linked to the specific control it confirms.
 If you document controls in a matrix or schedule, the walkthrough reference should appear in the same row as the control description, not in a separate section of the file that a reviewer has to cross-reference manually.